zanata/zanata-server/frontend/src/main/web/docs/styles.md

 These are the default html styles.
 Styles here should be kept very minimal and should be the most common styles used in the application.
-E.g. don't set custom sizes for headings (h1, h2, etc) as the default size for a h2 is likely to change a lot throughout the application, so is better be set explicitly in context.
+E.g. don't set custom sizes for headings (h1, h2, etc) as the default size for a h2 is likely to change a lot throughout the application, so is better to set explicitly in context.
 Favour "reseting" default elements as much as possible.

-This allow developers to use case the correct html tags in each use-case without the fear of having to "reset defaults" or just use a div.
+This allows developers to use the correct html tags in each use-case without the fear of having to "reset defaults" or just use a div.

 ### Atomic CSS